Jude-Everitt/multinational-retail-data-centralisation377/README.md

 Lastly the star baseed schema is finaliseed by creating foreign keys, which are added to the orders table to reference the primary kesy in the other tables.

+### SQL Queries

+Now the sales data is in one location and the schema for the dataabase is finished.
+Queries are made on excel to obtain different metrics from the data.
+This is aim for thee buisness to make data-driven descisions and get a better understanding of its sales.

+Each task referes to an individual enquiry by the company to highlight specific data.
+Each enquirey is noted with the task within the sql file along with the query code ran in sql with a breif explenation of what is being shown.

 ## Instilation Instructions

 To run this code: